Vayishlach: A Timeless Response To The Oldest Hatred

 The result is stunning.
 Not only are tensions diffused, there is also a complete turnaround in attitude.
 As the verse tells us “Esau ran toward him, embraced him... and kissed him”.

 What happened?
 How did Jacob achieve this turnaround?

 The Rebbe offers a most profound insight.
 In dealing with our enemies we must combine two diametrically opposing forces.
-On the one hand, if we want to achieve total reconciliation with our opponents, we must employ a loving approach.
-However at the same time, we must remember that genuine peace can only be obtained if it is predicated on a true reality and therefore we must stay vigorously loyal to the ideals we hold true.
+On the one hand since we want to achieve total reconciliation with our opponents we must employ a loving approach.
+However at the same time we must remember that since genuine peace can only be obtained if it is predicated on a true reality, we must vigorously stay loyal to the ideals we hold true.

 The mystics see this showdown as the prototype for Antisemitism, the oldest hatred in history.

 First and foremost Jacob maintains his cool and is not intimidated by his brother Esau.
 He is fearless because he knows that ultimately it is only G-d who is the decisive factor in the turn of events.
-In addition, weakness can not achieve peace, rather they will only encourage its opposite.
+In addition to the fact that weakness will not achieve peace it will only encourage its opposite.

 Jacob also understands that notwithstanding his deep desire to reconcile with his brother, this must not undermine the responsibility he has to fulfill his mission and purpose in this world.
 Yes it might be hard for Esau to accept his true role and purpose in life, however no reconciliation can be gained without this.

-And finally, it is Jacob’s responsibility to guide his brother Esau to play to his strengths by helping him discover his true purpose in life.
+And finally, it the responsibility of Jacob to guide his brother Esau to play to his strengths by helping him discover his true purpose in life.
 Only then can real reconciliation and genuine peace be achieved.